vitwit/cada/integration_docs/spawn.md

 ### app.go wiring

-In your main application file, typically named `app.go`  incorporate the following to wire up the avail-da module
+In your application's simapp folder, integrate the following imports into the app.go file:

 1. Imports

-Within the imported packages, add the `avail-da-module` dependencies.

 ```sh